Grouting vs Underpinning: Which Foundation Stabilization Method is Right for Your Project?

 Benefits of Grouting

 Cement Grouting: This is usually referred to as compaction grouting or low-mobility grouting.
 In cement grouting, a cement-based grout is pumped into the ground through steel casings.
-The durability of the cement allows this method to be used for deep void filling at a high pressure.
-It can also be used in shallower soils at a lower pressure and with a wetter cement mixture.
+The durability of cement allows this method to be used for deep void filling at high pressure.
+It can also be used in shallower soils at lower pressure, and with a wetter cement mixture.

 Benefits of Underpinning

-Installing one or more foundation piers beneath your foundation can solve several foundation problems and will prevent further foundation failure.
-Although it does not repair the actual sinkhole, it can be a suitable solution for many Florida homeowners.
+Installing one or more foundation piers can solve several foundation problems and will prevent further foundation failure.
+Although it doesn’t repair the actual sinkhole, it can be a suitable solution for many Florida homeowners.
 The advantages of underpinning include:

-- Little to no disruption at job site
+- There’s little to no disruption at the job site.

-Depending on the severity and nature of your issue, professionals may suggest both of the solutions listed above to stabilize your home and fill in sinkholes or underground voids.
+Depending on the nature and severity of your foundation problem, professionals may suggest both grouting and underpinning to stabilize your home and fill in sinkholes or underground voids.
 In most cases, either grouting or underpinning will get the job done.
-However severe your issue, contact the experts at Foundation Professionals of Florida for your next step.